11 questions with Kristin Hannah

 I have an office but I never use it!
 I prefer to write in bed, on the sofa – anywhere but at a desk!
 I have a lovely beach chair outside our home and I’d say that half of my research and writing is done in this chair.
 I write my stories long hand and then my secretary types this up, I then do the edits.

-You’ve written fifteen novels, how do you decide what to write next?
+You’ve written more than twenty novels, how do you decide what to write next?

 Which authors have inspired you?